Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

-- He has homered in 12.2% of his games this season, and 3.9% of his plate appearances.

-- In 26.8% of his games this season, Raleigh has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.

-- He has scored in 31 games this year (37.8%), including multiple runs in six games.
+- He has scored in 34 games this season (40.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.